trannammai/MySQL-in-Docker/README.md

+Objective of this mini-project is to spin up a MySQL database and populate the data into BigQuery table

 # Creating a MySQL database in docker container environement
 1. Open the terminal Execute the docker-compose.yml file by running the following script. <br>